unchartedsoftware/aperture-tiles/docs/src/docs/development/quick-start/installation/readme.md

 ---
 section: Docs
 subsection: Development
-chapter: How-To
+chapter: Quick Start
 topic: Installation
-permalink: docs/development/how-to/installation/
+permalink: docs/development/quick-start/installation/
 layout: submenu
 ---

 Installation and Compilation
 ============================

 The following installation instructions are intended for developers who want to use Aperture Tiles to build their own custom projects.
-The [complete installation](#complete-installation) process requires several third-party tools and access to the Aperture Tiles source code.
+The [complete installation](#complete-install) process requires several third-party tools and access to the Aperture Tiles source code.

-For developers who want to quickly install a pre-configured example Aperture Tiles application with minimal modification, a set of [packaged distributions](#complete-installation) are available as an alternative.
+For developers who want to quickly install a pre-configured example Aperture Tiles application with minimal modification, a set of [packaged distributions](#packaged-distributions) are available as an alternative.

 ## <a name="supported-platforms"></a> Supported Platforms ##